-The Temporary Speaker (Sen. Ongoro): Order, Senator, you still have 15 minutes more before you conclude your contribution.
+The Temporary Speaker (Sen. Ongoro): Order, Senator, you still have 15 minutes to conclude your business.
 But if you have concluded---

 Sen. Karaba: Madam Temporary Speaker, Sir, I have not.

 (Laughter)

 The Temporary Speaker (Sen. Ongoro): Have you now changed your mind?
 When we resume debate on this Motion, you will have 15 minutes to conclude your contribution.